vm6502q/OpenRelativity/README.md

 }
 ```

-`net.qrack.qrack` and `net.qrack.tachyoid` depend on `net.qrack.openrelatvity`. (`net.qrack.tarot` is fully stand-alone.) `net.qrack.tachyoid` also depends on `com.google.xr.cardboard`, for a Google Cardboard VR player controller that could be replaced by custom user code.
+`net.qrack.qrack` and `net.qrack.tachyoid` depend on `net.qrack.openrelativity`. (`net.qrack.tarot` is fully stand-alone.) `net.qrack.tachyoid` also depends on `com.google.xr.cardboard`, for a Google Cardboard VR player controller that could be replaced by custom user code.
 However, `net.qrack.qrack` was designed specifically for dual use as a stand-alone project or with `net.qrack.openrelativity`: see its README for details on the minor modifications that need to be made to that package to let it work without `net.qrack.openrelativity`.

 ### Prerequisities